georgesittas/similarity-search/README.md

 Clustering through reverse assignment using range queries
 ---------------------------------------------------------

-1. Index all data points of interest in either data structure (LSH hash tables or a single HyperCube hash table)
+1. Index all data points of interest in either data structure (LSH hash tables or a single Hypercube hash table)
 2. Initialize all cluster centroids
 3. At each iteration, for each centroid execute a ranged query around it and assign all neighboring points to it
 4. The initial radii can be computed as min(dist between centers)/2 and after each iteration they are doubled